‘The Young And The Restless’ Spoilers: Arturo Accuses Kyle Of Injuring Lola

 Shocking new The Young and the Restless spoilers show that Kyle gets quite a scare when he finds a lifeless Lola.
 Despite their most recent breakup, Kyle is beside himself with worry over Lola’s condition.

 Kyle (Michael Mealor) is still reeling from his latest breakup with Lola (Sasha Calle).
 The couple argues once again, and Kyle takes off to go for a drive to clear his head.
 When he returns to the Abbott mansion, Kyle sees a body floating in the pool.
-He springs into action and drags the body out of the pool.
-However, he does not realize that the person is Lola until he rescues her that he realizes it’s Lola he saved.
+He springs into action, and drags the body out of the pool.
+However, he does not realize that the person is Lola until he rescues her.
+He then realizes that it’s Lola who he has saved.

-Kyle actor, Michael Mealor recently told Soap Opera Digest about the storyline.
-He reveals that Kyle calls 911, and later Nate (Brooks Darnell) informs everyone that Lola is in critical condition after her near drowning.
+Micheal Mealor recently told Soap Opera Digest about the storyline.
+He reveals that Kyle calls 911, and later, Nate (Brooks Darnell) informs everyone that Lola is in critical condition after her near drowning.

 Mealor said, “Kyle is grappling with what happened.
 He wasn’t expecting Lola, so he’s trying to understand how she ended up in the pool.”

-Things go from bad to worse, though because Arturo (Jason Canela) shows up to be there for her sister, and he accuses Kyle of injuring Lola during their argument.
+Things go from bad to worse, though, because Arturo (Jason Canela) shows up to be there for his sister — and he accuses Kyle of injuring Lola during their argument.

 Our #WCW is the incredible @SashaCalle!
 We just ♥️ how well she plays Lola on #YR.
 Don’t you?? pic.twitter.com/E08GpqTuDT